 Horses are going to get cuts and scrapes and other injuries — it’s just the nature of who they are.
-While massive trauma requires a professional veterinarian, of course, the little nicks and types of soreness are the kinds of things that you can probably take care of on your own.
-That means keeping equine first aid items on hand at all times — in the barn, your mud room, the horse trailer — anywhere that you’d have quick and easy access to them for treatment.
+While massive trauma requires a professional veterinarian, of course, the little nicks and smaller types of soreness are the kinds of things that you can probably take care of on your own.
+That means keeping a good equine first aid items on hand at all times — in the barn, your mud room, the horse trailer — anywhere that you’d have quick and easy access to them for treatment.

 I find myself going to my local Tractor Supply or Southern States every so often to restock or update expired products, and it’s a good idea that you do that, too.
 In fact, I tend to time that trip to when I change my clocks (just like it reminds us to change the batteries in our smoke detectors, it also serves as a reminder to make sure our equine first aid items in order).
 Of course, lots of the basics can easily be purchased online, too!

 While you can purchase a fully built-out equine first-aid kit from stores, we prefer to put it together ourselves.
 There are a lot of things that many horse enthusiasts and Extension specialists will recommend that you have available, but we wanted to zero in on some of the major ones for this list.

 So what equine first aid items do you have handy?
 Here’s what we have around: